Belosaepia

-Belosaepia, occasionally incorrectly Belosepia, is an extinct genus of cuttlefish-like cephalopod known from the Eocene.
+Belosaepia is an extinct genus of cuttlefish-like cephalopod known from the Eocene.

 Morphology

 Species of the genus Belosaepia reached 18 cm in length and 5 cm across and had a large siphuncle that penetrated its oblique septa.
 The shell was endogastrically coiled.
 It had a small belemnite-like guard, which took the form of a short horn at the posterior end of the shell; usually, only a small portion of the shell closest to the guard is preserved.
 The chambers in the shell closely resemble those present in the cuttlebone of modern cuttlefish.

 Ecology

-Belosaepia lived close to the sea floor.
+Species of the genus Belosaepia lived close to the sea floor.